ubc-library-kor/filmhistory/pages/about.md

 {% include feature/jumbotron.html objectid="/objects/korea-unsplash.jpg" %}

-{% include feature/nav-menu.html sections="Search Guide; Accountability - Collection Statement;About the Guide;About CollectionBuilder" %}
+{% include feature/nav-menu.html sections="Search Guide;"About CollectionBuilder" %}

 ## Search Guide
 Use the following attributes to find a film using the search function: